Tillakaratne Dilshan

 In August 2016, Dilshan announced that he would retire from both ODI and T20I cricket at the end of the series against Australia.
 He retired from ODI cricket on 28 August 2016 and from T20I cricket on 9 September 2016.

-Early life and family
+Early life

 Dilshan was born on 14 October 1976 in Kalutara, to a Malay father and a Sinhalese mother in a family with five siblings.
 He was educated at Jaffna Sinhala Madya Maha Vidyalaya in Jaffna for primary education, and then at the Kalutara Vidyalaya, where he started his cricket career as a teenager.
 However, his family did not want him to play cricket, so his only goal was to get ahead in sports.
 Dilshan converted from Islam to Buddhism at the age of 16, and was known as Tuwan Mohammad Dilshan before his conversion.
 His childhood coach Ranjan Paranavitana stated that even though Dilshan had a Muslim name, he and his siblings followed their mother's religion during their childhood and officially changed his religion and name after his parents separated.